ph-barbe/ph-barbe.github.io/_includes/top_page/personal_interests.md

 I try to remain educated, meaning reading some books, newspapers, articles and so on.
 My interests have been changing over the years, depending on where I live, who I hang out with, and geo-political events.
 Some constants have been international, domestic and military affaires.
 I also read a fair amount on architecture, design, and sustainability.

 Writing is an important part of my life.
-I wrote and write both scientific and general writings.
+I wrote and write both scientific papers and general articles.

-In my spare time, I used to listen a lot of music and play a fair amount of piano.
-I learned the clarinet for a few years, and played the organ.
-I also wrote some music, stopped for several decades, and went back to it in 2020.
+In my spare time I  played the clarinet and the organ for some years, but piano has been my main instrument.
+I wrote some music, stopped for several decades, and went back to it in 2020.

 My intellectual self is balanced by a life long interest in manual work.
 I can probably build a house from scratch though I never tried.
 I also had periods of elaborate cooking, though now I am mostly baking my own bread every day -- French baguettes straight from the oven are irresistible!
 I owe this bread making interest to our friend Joseph who is an accomplished musician, baker, writer, and photographer.